Scientific name: Bonasa umbellus

 In New York State, the reluctance to cut forests, and suppression of fires has greatly reduced the amount of early successional forest habitat available to ruffed grouse, as well as a host of other bird and wildlife species.
 In fact, 67% of the bird species that rely on this habitat are in serious long-term decline.
 While ruffed grouse are still a common bird in most forested areas of the state, their populations have declined more than 80% since the 1960s.

 Part of the reluctance to cut trees is based on the misconception that cutting trees is bad for birds and other wildlife.
 In fact, properly planned forest harvest can increase abundance and diversity of birds and most other wildlife in a forest.
 For grouse, this typically involves cutting small 5-10 acre patches or strips through the forest, creating a mosaic of different age forest stands with diverse structure.
 This provides the food and cover needed for grouse to prosper.
+However, DEC's Young Forest Initiative, which started in 2015, aims to dramatically increase early successional and young forest habitats for a variety of species, including Ruffed Grouse, on Wildlife Management Areas.

 As long as New Yorkers maintain their forest lands as suitable habitat, we will always have the pleasure of hearing the drumming of ruffed grouse in spring, of seeing a hen and her chicks scurry across a back country road, or of being unnerved by the sudden explosive burst of a grouse taking flight.